Gordon J. Humphrey: Later political career

 On March 5, 1989, Humphrey announced he would not run for a third term, stating that two terms was enough.
 Instead, he ran for and won a seat in the New Hampshire State Senate in 1990, serving one term.
 There were reports of his making a possible run for president on the Republican ticket in both 1988 and 1992, but neither happened.

 Humphrey returned to New Hampshire politics in 2000 by challenging incumbent Governor Jeanne Shaheen.
-Shaheen, a Democrat, was considered vulnerable in the wake of a State Supreme Court decision requiring the state to play a larger role in funding education, which many saw as a path toward instituting a statewide income or sales tax.
+Shaheen, a Democrat, was considered vulnerable in the wake of a New Hampshire Supreme Court decision requiring the state to play a larger role in funding education, which many saw as a path toward instituting a statewide income or sales tax.
 Humphrey pledged to block attempts to enact such taxes, but was narrowly defeated in a contentious campaign.

 Humphrey ran for the Republican nomination for governor again in 2002, but businessman Craig Benson eventually won the nomination and the governor's race.
-Humphrey finished third, and said the campaign would be his last.
+Humphrey finished third in the primary, and said the campaign would be his last.